 Today's post (part one in a two-part series) is by National Archives Volunteer Bill Nigh.
 When I was assigned my first volunteer project, one associated with the U.S. Secret Service (Record Group 87), I wasn’t sure what to expect.
 Like many my age, I picture the Secret Service agent climbing on the rear deck of … Continue reading The U.S. Secret Service: It Took 42 Years to Protect the President

-This post was written by Harry B. Kidd, a volunteer at Archives II, for the volunteer newsletter, The Columns.
-In the spring of 1918, the German Army launched a major offensive in the hope of achieving a quick victory before the full weight of American Forces could be brought to the line.
-Beginning in May … Continue reading Photographs of the 3rd Infantry Division in France During World War I
+This post was written by Harry B. Kidd, a volunteer at the National Archives in College Park, MD (Archives II), for the volunteer newsletter, The Columns.
+In the spring of 1918, the German Army launched a major offensive in the hope of achieving a quick victory before the full weight of American Forces could be … Continue reading Photographs of the 3rd Infantry Division in France During World War I

 Today's post is written by Judy Luis-Watson, volunteer coordinator at Archives II in College Park, Maryland.
 During World War I (WWI), more than 12,000 American Indians served in the armed forces of the United States.
 In the army, their many roles included serving as gunners, snipers, patrol workers, messengers, scouts, medical personnel, radio operators, as … Continue reading The Blue Arrow Head